Queens Brain Injury Lawyers

 - Answer your questions and explain the next stages of the legal process;

 - Investigate the accident—gathering the evidence needed to prove liability;

 - Connect you with the right health care professionals and organize your records;

 - Advocate for your best interests in any TBI settlement negotiations; and

 - Take your brain injury claim as far as needed to maximize your compensation.

 Our trial-tested personal injury lawyers are focused on getting the best outcome for our clients—whether that means reaching a full settlement or going through litigation.
 With a record of testimonials from former clients, victims, and families rely on our legal team for results.

 Put Our Personal Injury Experience to Work for You

 At Sullivan & Galleshaw, Queens personal injury attorneys fight aggressively to protect the rights of injured victims and their family members.
 Our clients trust us to provide dedicated and strategic representation following a serious accident or other personal injuries.
 If you suffered a serious brain injury, we are available to help.
-To schedule your free and confidential brain injury legal consolation, call 877-311-4878 or contact us online.
+To schedule your free and confidential brain injury legal consolation, call 718-215-9574 or contact us online.
 Consultations are free and fully confidential.
 With an office in Queens, we handle traumatic brain injury claims in New York City and communities beyond.

 The client, a sanitation worker, fell over a pothole inside the depot yard; They required knee, wrist and elbow surgery.
 They were approved for ¾ pay and Social Security Disability Insurance.View more results